 Sutures are placed the area of surgery to minimize post-operative bleeding and to help healing.
 Sometimes they become dislodged, this is no cause for alarm.
 Just remove the suture form your mouth and discard it.
 The sutures will be removed approximately one week after surgery.
 The removal of sutures requires no anesthesia or needles.
 It takes only a minute or so, and there is no discomfort associated with this procedure.
 So it’s really nothing to worry about.

 The pain and swelling should subside more and more each day following surgery.
 If your post-operative pain or swelling worsens or unusual symptoms occur call my our office for instructions.

 There will be a cavity where the tooth was removed.
 The cavity will gradually over the next month fill in with the new tissue.
 In the mean time, the area should be kept clean especially after meals with salt water rinses or a toothbrush.

 Your case is individual, no two mouths are alike.
 Do not accept well intended advice from friends.
 Discuss your problem with the persons best able to effectively help you: Drs.
-Burchfield, Richardson, McLeod, Shea, West and Hamilton or your family dentist.
+Burchfield, Richardson, McLeod, Shea, West, Hamilton, Wicke, Mort and Cone Jr. or your family dentist.